shivamottaghi/challenge-parallax/README.md

 ### my challenges
 - When trying to make the ground move, the image's resolution got super low...
 I couldn't find the problem at all.
-Thanks to Tim, my coach, I realized that I needed to style the css inline...
+Thanks to Tim, my coach, I realized that I needed to use inline css for canvas...
 Apparently as he said
 >>  css constraints interfere with the rendering of your canvas, which is why there's an edge case that inline styling is actually more optimal than regular styling through a css file.